tubemogul/puppet-aerospike/README.markdown

 configuration file.

 This parameter is a hash table with:
-  - the property name as key
+  * the property name as key
-  - the value of the property as value.
+  * the value of the property as value.

-**Note:** When defining a subcontext in it for a property like you do for the
-      syslog or log subcontexts, set the subcontext name as the key and the value will be an array with each item of the array being a full line of configuration.
+**Note:** When defining a subcontext in it for a property as you do for the syslog or log subcontexts, set the subcontext name as the key and the value will be an array with each item of the array being a full line of configuration.

 Default: `{}`